 The central aim of my work, in all its iterations, is to restore individuals and communities to wholeness, to facilitate a felt, conscious experience of reciprocal blessing and interbeing in the great family of Nature.

 I’ve been practicing as a healer, in one capacity or another, for many years.
 I was trained in shamanic and energetic healing techniques more than twenty years ago, and began my formal training as an herbalist in Northern California roughly ten years after that, initially making a concentrated study of North American rootwork and magical herbalism, followed by training in Native-Hispanic California herbalism.
 I then pursued an immersive, certificated study of clinical practice in the modality of traditional Western herbalism.
-I have had the great fortune of studying with master herbalists Charles Garcia, Matthew Wood, and Sean Donahue.
+I have had the great fortune of studying with master herbalists Charles Garcia, Matthew Wood, and Seán Donahue.
 I am presently completing a certification in integrative meridian therapy and reflexology, with a special focus on somatics or the ways that trauma and unprocessed grief are unconsciously stored in the body, eventually manifesting as systemic imbalance and illness.

 I regularly give lectures, presentations, workshops, and retreats on a variety of subjects, including ancient Celtic spirituality and folklore, ecology and religion, plant medicine, rewilding (deep reconnection with the natural world), ancient Western traditions, meditation, and contemplative practices.
 If you’re interested in booking me for a lecture, workshop, or other event, please use the contact page here to email a request.

 I hold terminal degrees in poetry and theology, from St. Mary’s College of California and the Graduate Theological Union at Berkeley, respectively.
 I’ve worked as a professional artist, counselor, and writer, spent quite a bit of time living in monastic community, and served as a hospital chaplain in the San Francisco Bay Area.
-Presently, in addition to working as an herbalist and traditional healer with a clinical practice in Colorado Springs, Colorado, I serve as educator, counselor, and spiritual director in a variety of local environments, especially parochial and academic.
+Presently, in addition to working as an herbalist and traditional healer with a clinical practice in Colorado, I serve as educator, counselor, and spiritual director in a variety of local environments, especially parochial and academic.

-In my work as a counselor, teacher, and spiritual guide, I aim to help individuals and communities inhabit new (and often ancient) stories, to experience new depths of listening from the heart, to shed old narratives that are limiting and life-negating, and instead embody fresh stories that empower and facilitate restorative, holistic, and life-giving transformation—for the human community, and for the whole of Nature.
+In my work as a teacher, writer, and spiritual guide, I aim to help individuals and communities inhabit new (and often ancient) stories, to experience new depths of listening from the heart, to shed old narratives that are limiting and life-negating, and instead embody fresh stories that empower and facilitate restorative, holistic, and life-giving transformation—for the human community, and for the whole of Nature.

 I wish you all health, connection, and peace.